-As we deepen in our capacity to be present in our lives, we can use meditation to understand our emotions.
-For many people, this is the most profound aspect of meditating.
+As we deepen in our capacity to be present in our lives, we can use our contemplative and centring practises such as yoga and meditation to understand our emotions.
+For many people, this is the most profound aspect of self-awareness.
 Emotions are complex manifestations we all experience.
 So when we get a handle on them, it is a revelation.
 By turning towards emotional states and letting them be felt, we experience the profound shift that emotions can be navigated with understanding.
 Try these next meditations and see how they connect you to your emotional states.

 Create a space to be fully present with your experience.

 Whether you have an hour or just 10 minutes, gift yourself a set amount of time to check-in with your body.
 Emotions always have a physiological response.
 So when we feel our bodies, we begin the connection to our emotions.

 Start by turning off your devices, computer and phone.
 Find a quiet place where you won’t be distracted or interrupted.
 Then, either sit or lay down.
 Get as comfortable as you can.